Vinit-source/Programming-for-problem-solving/Lab Manual - arithmetic operators.md

-## Objective 1: Write a Program to Demonstrate the Use of Conditional Expressions and Explain the Order of Evaluation
+## Write a Program to Demonstrate the Use of Conditional Expressions and Explain the Order of Evaluation

 ### Aim